ddc-java/ddc-day-book/content/typography.md

 : - On macOS, the ellipsis can be typed as _Opt_+**;** (the semicolon character).

 : - On Windows, the Character Map utility can be used; however, it's rather cumbersome, and many will prefer to install and use utilities like Microsoft PowerToys QuickAccent.
-Alternatively, many text editors and other Windows applications support Unicode entry with a numeric keypad: _Alt_+**`8230`** (the codepoint of the ellipsis character, expressed in base 10; it **must** be typed on a numeric keypad).
+Alternatively, many text editors and other Windows applications support Unicode entry with a numeric keypad: _Alt_+**`8230`** (the codepoint of the ellipsis character, expressed in base 10; it **must** be typed using a numeric keypad or an _Fn_-key-mapped "soft" numeric keypad).

 : - On Ubuntu, the ellipsis can be typed via _Ctrl_+_Shift_+**`U`** (for Unicode entry mode), then **`2026`** (the codepoint of the ellipsis character, expressed in hexadecimal), then _Enter_, _Return_ or _Space_; alternatively, [_compose key_] + **`...`** (three periods) will work as well.

-: - When using kramdown (as this theme does), three consecutive periods (`...`) are automatically converted to the ellipsis when rendering Markdown to HTML.
+: - When using kramdown (as this theme does), three consecutive periods (**`...`**) are automatically converted to the ellipsis when rendering Markdown to HTML.
 This also works with a few other Markdown processors.

 : - If writing HTML directly, or using a Markdown processor that doesn't automatically convert the substitute sequence, favor using the HTML entity `&hellip;` over using three periods.